cepatinog/Freesound_mosaicing/README.md

 - **Frame size selection matters:**
   - **8192 samples** for source ensures structural integrity.
   - **4096 samples** for target captures finer details.

-## Contributing
-Contributions, suggestions, and feature requests are welcome!
-Open an issue or submit a pull request.